Skip to main content

 “BRILLIANT!
 JACKPOT” AN IMMERSIVE AUDIOVISUAL EXPERIENCE

-A 360-degree audiovisual immersion experience that uses technology to reanimate 40 monumental examples of the Neon Museum’s iconic vintage signs, ‘Brilliant!” debuted to the public Feb.
+A 360-degree audiovisual immersion experience that uses technology to reanimate 40 monumental examples of The Neon Museum’s iconic vintage signs, Brilliant!
+Jackpot” debuted to the public Feb.
 1, 2018.
-The largest augmented reality experience of its kind, it was created by experiential designer Craig Winslow using projection mapping to illuminate and re- electrify unrestored, non-working and in some cases broken signs.
+The largest augmented reality experience of its kind was created by experiential designer Craig Winslow using projection mapping to illuminate and re-electrify unrestored and non-working signs.

-The show underwent its most significant update to date in December 2021.
-The show now plays a selection of 54 songs spread across various timelines.
-The music is so iconic, many songs from the 54-song playlist are available via Spotify on The Neon Museum’s playlist.
-The expanded playlist also emphasizes diversity with 56 percent of the music performed by women, LGBTQ artists and musicians of color.
+The show underwent its most significant update to date in December 2021 and now plays a selection of 54 songs spread across various timelines.
+The music is so iconic that many songs from the 54-song playlist are available via Spotify on The Neon Museum’s playlist.
+The expanded playlist also emphasizes diversity with 56 percent of the music performed by women, LGBTQ+ artists and musicians of color.

 LAS VEGAS LUMINARIES MURAL